xud-yan/Trident/README.md

 # Trident
-The code will be available soon....
+The code will be available soon.